Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Near the Oil Pan

 Another place to look for the oil filter is near the oil pan.
 The oil pan is a large metal container located at the bottom of the engine that holds the engine oil.
-In many vehicles, the oil filter is positioned close to the oil pan for easy access during an oil change.
+In many vehicles, the oil filter is positioned close to the oil pan for easy access during an .
 When locating the oil filter near the oil pan, you may need to remove a protective cover or shield to reach it.
 This cover is designed to keep the oil filter secure and protected from debris, so take care when removing it to avoid any damage.

 In summary, when searching for the oil filter in your vehicle, consult the owner’s manual for guidance, check underneath the car for a cylindrical canister, and look near the oil pan for easy access.
-By following these steps, you can locate the oil filter efficiently and prepare for the next steps in the oil change process.
+By following these steps, you can locate the oil filter efficiently and prepare for the next steps in the process.
 Remember to always prioritize safety and follow manufacturer recommendations for maintenance procedures.

 Removing the Old Oil Filter